ShivamR01/CODESOFT/Readme.md

-# CodeSoft Internship Tasks Submission
+# CodSoft Internship Tasks Submission

 This repository contains the submission of 3 tasks for the CodeSoft Internship.
 All projects are created using **HTML** and **CSS** with a basic folder structure.
 Each project is placed in its own directory.